HistoriFy/Judgements/README.md

 3. **Google Lens Parsing**: Trying to parse the captcha with Google Lens did not work as controlling the newly opened window was problematic.
 The process consistently failed despite attempts to use the `title` or `window handle` of the tab.

 ![Selenium IDE Attempt](https://github.com/HistoriFy/SCR-Judgements/assets/67834542/a96368e3-205f-45f6-85ac-f638e8014260)

+4. **HTML2Canvas, Axios/Fetch Attempt:** External libraries such as `html2canvas` and `axios/fetch` were necessary to capture a screenshot of the captcha and solve it through the OCR API.
+However, importing these libraries into the console of the tab controlled by Selenium IDE required the use of `<script>` tags.
+These scripts needed to be either hosted on a CDN or locally, and attention also had to be given to the CORS security of the page.
+This entire process proved to be challenging with just the `execute_script` support of Selenium IDE.

 Ultimately, I transitioned to using the WebDriver approach.
 Suggestions for making the Selenium SIDE file work are greatly welcomed.